 The TOEFL (Test of English as a Foreign Language) is a standardized and globally accepted English language test for non-native speakers of the language.
 This test is used to examine one’s English proficiency which is regularly needed for academic purposes.

-It includes applying for exchange programs, college and universities admission, and also for student visas.
+It includes applying for exchange programs, college, and university admission, and also for student visas.
 The test scores are also required by some companies for work requirements here and abroad.

 It assesses all four communication skills, which include reading, listening, speaking, and writing skills.
 This English language test uses formal, academic language, and high-level vocabulary rather than casual or conversational English, which is why most people and institutions prefer the TOEFL Test among the other English language proficiency tests available.